the-Coding-Boot-Camp-at-UT/UTA-AUS-FSF-FT-12-2020-U-C/01-HTML-Git-CSS/01-Activities/06-HTML_CSS_Layout/README.md

 * Bonus:

+  * Create a new repository on Github
+  * Clone the repo to your computer
+  * Copy the files into the new repo
-  * Stage, commit, and push this new file to Github.
+  * Add, Commit, and Push these new file to Github.